 Menu Item Description Select Goes to the PROGRESS Field Object Menu.
 Add Adds a new field.
-Edit Edits the current field: PFIELD object, Order, Mandatory, Fieldname, and Trigger.
+Edit Edits the current field: PFIELD object, Order, Mandatory, Fieldname, Trigger, Area (LOB fields), Code Page (CLOB fields), and Collation (CLOB fields).
 Object must have WIP status.
-Certain edits are restricted if the field participates in an index.
+Certain edits are restricted when the field participates in an index.
+A LOB field will be placed in the specified area only when it is newly added to a database during a schema update, and the named storage area exists in the target database.
+If no area is named, or the named area does not exist in the target database, the LOB field will be placed in the default Schema Area.
 Delete Deletes the current field.
 Object must have WIP status.
 You can not delete field assignments that participate in an index.
 Reorder Reorders the field order numbers in increments of 10.
 Order Changes the display sort order to one of (Fieldname, Order, Index, Reverseorder, Mandatory, Data type).
 Find Finds the first field that begins with user entry.
 Name Toggles name displayed in table among (Field-name, Label, Col-label).
 Index Goes to the Index Menu.
 Quit Returns to the previous menu.